 }

-We picked usize as the type of the size parameter, because we know that a negative number of threads makes no sense.
-We also know we’re going to use this 4 as the number of elements in a collection of threads, which is what the usize type is for, as discussed in the “Integer Types” section of Chapter 3.
+We chose usize as the type of the size parameter, because we know that a negative number of threads doesn’t make any sense.
+We also know we’ll use this 4 as the number of elements in a collection of threads, which is what the usize type is for, as discussed in “Integer Types” on page XX .

+prod: confirm/link xref (ch 3)

 Let’s check the code again: